Stephen Somerville, (Chair), Vice President, Corporate Development and Investor Relations, H2O Power LP

-Secretary: Bill Touzel, CPA/CA, President, TBSi
+Bill Touzel, (Secretary) CPA/CA, President, TBSi

 Bill Touzel has been immersed in Renewable Energy and Environmental Science industries for over 30 years.
 In addition to executive leaderships and entrepreneurial roles with consultancy and technology companies, he is directly involved in waterpower project development, construction, and operations in Canada and abroad, on behalf of many public and private sector clients.
 He is also co-owner/operator of a run-of-river Hydro Low Generating Station, giving him direct hands-on experience in all aspects of the waterpower industry.
 Bill has been a member at various times of several board of directors.
 For several years he was a member of the Project Peer Review Committee for the FCM “Green Municipal Fund” and was once nominated for the Canadian Business “Entrepreneur of the Year” by the Ottawa Chamber of Commerce, and “Employer of the Year” by ECO Canada.
-He has spearheaded several corporate development inititiaves, including the acquisition of a public company by RTO, and the acquisition of sale of several waterpower facilities, an analytical laboratory, and three environmental engineering businesses.
-Bill has been active in the OWA for over a decade, particularily in areas related to First Nations capacity building, environmental assessment and regulatory issues.
+He has spearheaded several corporate development initiatives, including the acquisition of a public company by RTO, and the acquisition of sale of several waterpower facilities, an analytical laboratory, and three environmental engineering businesses.
+Bill has been active in the OWA for over a decade, particularly in areas related to First Nations capacity building, environmental assessment, and regulatory issues.

 Paul Young, (Director), P. Eng., Vice-President of Generation Development, Orillia Power Generation Corporation